A real-life project manager – with very human tools

 These are my main tools, but there are other essentials I use.
 Document collaboration tools like SharePoint and DropBox help me to collaborate with internal and external stakeholders and maintain a library of project documents and artifacts.
 Evernote is a great tool as well.
 If you haven’t used it, give it a try!
 You can sync notes between your mobile device and your computer so you always have them with you.

 I continually tweak and refine my process because my appetite for continuous improvement is insatiable.
 I like to hear how other PMs manage multiple projects too.
-If you have a tip to share, email me at SLarge@LCE.com or message me on LinkedIn.
+If you have a tip to share, message me on LinkedIn.

 © Life Cycle Engineering, Inc.